Muralidhar22/lift-simulation-mp/README.md

   - Added backend, multiple clients can join and operate at the same time, syncing the lift calls and state on the application using [Socket.io](https://socket.io/docs/v4/)
   - Users connected count
-  - Resets to default value when new a new user connects
+  - Resets to default value when a new user connects